keelback-code/wwww/README.md

 none of that worked, decided to refactor code and shift focus of shop, all products are custom products now. one model, multiple model forms from single model in order for shopping bag to work

 There is currently no option for a staff member to add a product directly, which will be a future feature.
 I was able to create a cascading form which had associated models for the options and the variables, but I was unable to feed that into the quote system.
 For this iteration, in it's place I have a very detailed staff submission form, to provide as many details as possible so that implementing the submission takes as little time as possible.
 Both the developer and staff member are emailed the details.
 The staff member is emailed the details in order to assure them that the form went through and it will be actioned.
 They can also access the details through the staff hub, and edit the details there if need be.
 The updated details will be emailed to the staff member and the dev.

+Staff able to add custom products: I spent some time developing code for staff to add a custom product, staff were able to add custom products with multiple variables and options for the variables but this was unable to be fed into the quote system without breaking both the bag and checkout systems.
+After some time I decided to refocus my time for this iteration, for the moment I have a detailed manual form which will hopefully save time not only by being detailed, but the information is saved to the db, so it is easy for the dev to find.
+For the staff member's peace of mind they will be emailed a copy of the information and it will be available in the staff hub.

 ### Deployment